 Production of Surround Sound Mixes

-It’s very likely surround music soon will get a break through!
+It’s very likely that surround music soon will get a break through because of wireless speakers!

 Does so few music hear music in 5.1 because there isn’t so much released in 5.1 or doesn’t much been published in 5.1 because so few want to hear it?

 As what came first?
 The chicken or the egg … Here it has enormous significance that most people don’t hear music in 5.1 because their favorite band often does not make music in that quality.

 Printz Music will do something about it (and encourage others who can to do the same)

 Why do we hear music in worse quality than CD format in 1980???!!!

 CD format from 1980 that is 37 years old.
 Compressed music from streaming services gives even lower quality.
 The advantage is that it’s easy to stream and you can have a lot of his music on your mobile and is therefore so common.

 If you have some music you enjoy listening to and can hear it at least on standard speakers the quality of the CD format is outdated and streamed music even worse.
 Therefore, vinyl had a renaissance and has itself a better sound than CD audio sampled only at 44.1 kHz 16 bit, but the problem it’s crunchy and there’s scratches that are not supposed to be with the music.
 This is annoying listen to especially at quiet passages of the music.

 By far the best quality of music is nowadays sampled at 96 kHz 24 bit and especially when it is made in quadrophonic (4.0) or 5.1 surround sound.
 It can now be heard multichannel flac files from a computer or on Blu-ray and some DVD’s (better than Dolby Digital only at 44 kHz-16bit)